OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 # TCP Based Chat Server
+This is presented as a small example, it does not pretend to go to production.
+The goal here is to show the scaffolding for such a server, while keeping the code as small as possible.

 Look into the package `oliv.events`.
 It can be compiled and distributed by using the script `package.chatserver.sh`.
 Same script provides instructions on how to run the server and the client.